-Historically, our primary source of liquidity is cash receipts from tuition and the issuances of debt and equity securities.
+Historically, our primary source of liquidity is cash receipts from tuition and the sale securities.
 The primary uses of cash are payroll related expenses, professional expenses, and instructional and marketing expenses.

-As of September 10, 2018, the Company had a cash balance of approximately \$9.9 million.
-The Company believes that it has sufficient cash to allow the Company to meet its operational expenditures for at least the next 12 months.
+As of December 10, 2018, the Company had bank balances of approximately \$6.2 million.
+This amount does not reflect the reduction for outstanding checks.
+With its existing cash and its line of credit, the Company believes that it has sufficient cash to allow the Company to meet its operational expenditures for at least the next 12 months.
 Our cash balances are kept liquid to support our growing infrastructure needs.
 The majority of our cash is concentrated in large financial institutions.